ubccr/xdmod/docs/software-requirements.md

 dnf module -y install nodejs:16
 ```

-**NOTE**: The method to install the system level mongodb drivers has changed for Rocky 8.
-To account for this, you will
-need to run the following:
+**NOTE**: The php mongodb drivers are not available as RPMs and must be installed using PECL as follows:
 ```shell
 dnf install -y php-devel
 pecl install mongodb-1.16.2